4rkal/blog/content/posts/listmonk.md

 6. Email lists - Separate lists eg Weekly roundup and new posts.

 And more

-## Why choose listmonk over mailchimp, buttodown etc
-For me, running a newsletter means owning my email list.

-When people create newsletters they want to break free from the big platforms like Twitter or YouTube.
-When you use a proprietary service like Mailchimp, you’re still tied down to their rules and limitations.
-With Listmonk, you get more control and independence, which for me is a huge win.

-The other reason is that listmonk is completely free (if you don't count electricity bills/vps hosting bills).
-Even if you include the cost of your email host + hosting fees it is still tiny compared to mailchimp or buttondown.

 ## Requirements for running listmonk
 1. A server running linux, either in the cloud or at home.
 We will be using debian 12, but you can use any other distribution.